-It should also be noted that in many jurisdictions (particularly those with little or no track-record of complex financings) the cost of filing or registering security can be significant (sometimes a percentage of the total amount being borrowed) and sponsors may argue that the creation of security is unduly burdensome and that the practical value of the security to the lenders' does not warrant the related expense.
-Lenders will often seek to mitigate this by (if permitted by local law) requiring that certain of the project company's assets, such as its bank accounts, are held off-shore in a jurisdiction with a favourable security regime (such as England and Wales or New York).
+It should also be noted that in many jurisdictions (particularly those with little or no track record of complex financings) the cost of filing or registering security can be significant (sometimes a percentage of the total amount being borrowed) and sponsors may argue that the creation of security is unduly burdensome and that the practical value of the security to the lenders does not warrant the related expense, particularly in jurisdictions with little experience of complex financings.
+Lenders will often seek to mitigate this by (if permitted by local law) requiring that certain of the project company's assets, such as its bank accounts, are held offshore in a jurisdiction with a favourable security regime (such as England and Wales or New York).